mdigliodo/mdigliodo/README.md

 ## What I want to do next :thinking:
-- Sr. Backend Development (to become a Sr. Full-Stack developer)
+- Sr. Backend Developer (to become a Sr. Full-Stack developer)
 - Learn more about AWS (I already know the basics but still enhancing them)

 ## Reach me